ufo-kit/concert/docs/user/topics/async.rst

 ====================

 Concert relies on concurrency_ instead of parallelism_ because what mostly happens is communication with devices, which is I/O bound.
-This is realized via *coroutines* and Python's asyncio_ module.
+Concurrency is realized via *coroutines* and Python's asyncio_ module.
 A *coroutine* is a function defined as ``async def`` and inside it can yield execution for other coroutines via the ``await`` keyword.
+When you call a *coroutine function*, it returns a *coroutine* object, but the code of that function is not yet executed.
+One way of invoking execution in a *blocking* way is by the ``await`` keyword followed by a coroutine object.
+This will block the session until the coroutine is finished.
+Alternatively, you can start the execution in a *non-blocking* way by calling :py:func:`.start` and get the control back immediately.
+:py:func:`.start` returns a task_ object, which can also be ``await``\ed.
-In Concert, there are three ways to execute coroutines:
+Overall, in Concert there are three ways to execute coroutines:

-    1. as non-blocking *tasks*,
+    1. as *non-blocking* *tasks*,
-    2. via the blocking ``await`` syntax,
+    2. via the *blocking* ``await`` syntax,
-    3. as blocking commands.
+    3. as a *blocking* *command*.

 An example::